bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_dissected_lookup(model, lookup)

-   Return the dissected info of a query lookup.
+   Return the dissected info of a lookup.

-   Dissects the query lookup and returns comprehensive information about it, like what relations does it follow, what field name and lookup does it contain and whether the field is translatable or not.
+   Dissects the lookup and returns comprehensive information about it, like what relations does it follow, what field name and field lookup does it contain and whether the field is translatable or not.

-   :param model: The model which the query lookup filters.
+   :param model: The model which the lookup acts on.
    :type model: type(~django.db.models.Model)
-   :param lookup: The query lookup of the model to get the dissected info of.
+   :param lookup: The lookup of the model to get the dissected info of.
        It may be composed of many ``related_query_name``\ s separated by :data:`~django.db.models.constants.LOOKUP_SEP` (usually ``__``) to
        represent a deeply nested relation.
    :type lookup: str
-   :return: The dissected info of the model's query lookup.
+   :return: The dissected info of the lookup.
    :rtype: dict
    :raise ~django.core.exceptions.FieldDoesNotExist: If the relation is
        pointing to the fields that don't exist.
-   :raise ~django.core.exceptions.FieldError: If the query lookup is not
+   :raise ~django.core.exceptions.FieldError: If the lookup is not
        supported.

-   To get the dissected info of a query lookup:
+   To get the dissected info of a lookup:

    .. testcode:: _get_dissected_lookup